JadeAnt/SBU-Bikeshare-App/README.md

 # SBU Bikeshare App
-Sample UI Design for the SBU Bikeshare App Project.
+Sample implementation of the SBU Bikeshare App Project built with Flutter including Google Maps integration.

 ## Description
 Purpose of this is to create an application to allow for the access of bikestations on the SBU Campus without being physically present.